polychromatic/polychromatic/README.md

     ./scripts/build-styles.sh
     ./scripts/build-locales.sh
+    ./scripts/build-man-pages.sh

-These are performed by `polychromatic-controller-dev` and only need to be performed once, unless there's been code changes.
+Styles are locales are built by `polychromatic-controller-dev` and only need to be performed once, unless there's been code changes.

 ## Building

-If you have custom installation requirements, Polychromatic can be put together using [Meson] and [Ninja].
+If you have custom installation requirements or packaging for another distro, Polychromatic can be put together using [Meson] and [Ninja].

 * You’ll need an implementation of SASS to compile Polychromatic’s Controller Qt styling.
-  `sassc` is widely available, but there’s other implementations that could be used.
+  `sassc` is widely available, but other SASS implementations could be used.

 * `intltool` is required for compiling translations.